e-picas/bash-utils/CONTRIBUTING.md

 -   the test of a feature is first written and should fail
 -   the feature is developed to pass the tests

+Once your module is done, ask a pull-request to the "dev-modules" branch.
+It is at least up-to-date with last "master" release.

-A module is integrated on "master" ONLY IF IT IS WELL CODED AND PASSED ITS TESTS.
+A module is finally integrated on "master" ONLY IF IT IS WELL CODED AND PASSED ITS TESTS.

 How-tos
 -------